djfurman/glue-immersion-instructions/Lab 00: Login and Initial Setup/s3-and-local-file/README.md

 **3.** Copy below commands (*always use the tiny **copy icon** on the top-right-corner of the code block!!!*) and paste it in your **Cloud9 Command Line Terminal**:

+>**Note:**
-::alert[**Note:** The below commands will automatically download and execute a script called **one-step-setup.sh**.
-The script name speaks for itself, by run it, all the required pre-steps will be automatically configured for this workshop.]
+>The below commands will automatically download and execute a script called **one-step-setup.sh**.
+The script name speaks for itself, by run it, all the required pre-steps will be automatically configured for this workshop.

 ~~~shell
 cd ~/environment/